 Tesori utilizes a 23-piece orchestra for this production, but she has no idea what to do with it.
 None of her songs requires lushness on that scale, and Kai Harada’s sound design makes it so that the strings often sound synthesized.
 Conrad Ricamora is a highly charismatic performer, and Alyse Alan Louis is clearly talented, but her Zoe is a cliché of the pompous young artist sneering at everything that’s come before, and her Hillary is sketch comedy where the sketch goes on too long.

 It’s a show with lots of words (which it confuses with ideas), but little logic, and the different levels—the play, the dream, the Chinese musical, the television broadcast of the musical—are used as distancing techniques—so distancing that ultimately, we can’t take anything seriously.
 (All these layers provide plausible deniability for Hwang, who gets to say, no, it’s not me saying this particular thing, it’s the Chinese, or it’s a dream, or… or….)
 And would a show considered a classic of Chinese culture end with a plea for democracy?
-Nothing is thought out in this piece, nothing adds up.
+Nothing is thought out in this piece, nothing resonates, nothing has any meaning.
 Soft Power ends with no message or theme or idea at all other than David Henry Hwang is pro-democracy.
 Good to know.

 Despite the ending, most of the play is a poison pen letter to America, and, I would argue, to the American musical as well.
 The eye-rolling discussion about musicals between Zoe and Hwang avers that musicals are successful due to their sentimentality and campiness, even as they’re communicating dangerous “white savior,” culturally imperialistic myths, as in The King and I (which the program informs us is playwright Hwang’s favorite musical).
 All of the musical numbers in Soft Power are jokey, backed by choreographer Sam Pinkleton’s (Natasha, Pierre, and the Great Comet of 1812, Amélie) lampoons of Broadway dancing.
 For Hwang, musicals are something to be made fun of, not a vehicle for communicating fun, let alone serious emotion.
 Broadway singing and dancing can only achieve sentimentality, so he, as the creator of this particular piece, maintains an ironic remoteness from the work to combat the sap.
 (As an example of the ridiculousness of American musicals, a character points to Cats.
 Cats is a British musical, not American.
 A small point, but telling.)
 He doesn’t believe in the form, either as comedy or drama, and we can’t believe in his use of it.
 Soft Power has no power at all.